1991 World Series: Game 7

-Peña faced Gladden to start the bottom half of the inning, and the Twins' leadoff hitter lifted a fly ball to left field after breaking his bat upon the impact.
+Peña faced Gladden to start the bottom half of the inning, and the Twins' leadoff hitter lifted a fly ball to left field while breaking his bat on impact.
 The ball landed in front of the charging Hunter for a bloop hit, and the ball then took a high bounce that Hunter was unable to field.
 Center fielder Gant backed up the play and caught the hop, but Gladden dashed to second and beat Gant's throw to the bag.
 Kelly then called for a sacrifice bunt, and Knoblauch executed to put the winning run on third with one out.
 As he'd done in the eighth, Cox called for an intentional walk to the resurgent Puckett.
 Hrbek, who had not gotten a hit in his last 16 at-bats dating back to his single in the eighth inning of Game 3, was next up.
 Despite Hrbek's .115 Series average (3 hits in the Series, two of which were in Game 1) and lack of speed, and even though the Braves had left-hander Kent Mercker, who had struck Hrbek out in a similar situation earlier in the series, warming up in the bullpen along with right-hander Jim Clancy, Cox decided to call a second consecutive intentional walk, loading the bases to set up a force play at home plate and the possibility of a double play, which would have ended the inning.

 This left Kelly with a tough decision.
 Brown, who pinch ran for designated hitter Davis, was due up and he had not recorded a hit in the series.
 Entering the 10th inning, Kelly had already used four of the seven players on his bench (Bush, Newman, Brown, and Sorrento).
 Then in the top half of the inning, he had inserted Scott Leius, normally a third baseman, into the game at shortstop in place of pinch hitter Sorrento.
 This left Kelly with backup catcher Junior Ortiz—a weak hitter whom he would need if the game continued and something happened to Harper and who he would often use as a late-game defensive replacement as he was a better defensive catcher than Harper—and utility man Gene Larkin, who was playing with an injured knee but had gotten one hit in three previous series plate appearances.